4R3B3LatH34R7/MMRTokenizerXL/README.md

 End Function
 ```
 ## MMRTokenizer v1.2
-MMRTokenizer v1.2 was released on 20DEC2021.\
+MMRTokenizer v1.2 was released on 20DEC2021 and can be found in the [Releases Section](https://github.com/4R3B3LatH34R7/MMRTokenizerXL/releases/tag/v1.2\).
 It contains several new functions and some optimizations.\
 New functions were added to aid in the general usability of Myanmar users who might find difficulties with:
 1. Gender Identification/Classification/Analyses